Chat with us, powered by LiveChat

 Step 2: Check the entry requirements

 All ICMS degrees have academic and English language entry requirements.
-Review our list of entry requirements.
 If you find you don’t meet the entry requirements, there are other study opportunities through Aspire Institute which provides pathways for you to become an ICMS student.

 Step 3: Submit an application